AndreiaGomes06/Portfolio_projects/README.md

 # Portfolio_projects

-This portfolio encompasses a series of small-scale projects in SQL, and another data engineering tools.
+This portfolio encompasses a series of small-scale projects in SQL, MongoDB and another data engineering tools.